KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     Glossary menu items.

-To create a new glossary, click on the *Glossary Definition* menu item.
+To create a new glossary, just click on the *Glossary Definition* menu item.
 As shown in the figure below, the page contains two areas:

 - **Words List**: contains the list of all the defined words to be used as labels to attach to analytical objects, as datasets or documents;